16th September, 2021

 AIB was a popular product in the past because of its insulating properties, so many buildings contain it.
 In buildings where AIB was used, it can often be found in multiple places.

 AIB are panels or boards.
-They don't really look any different to other panels and boards used in construction.
+They don't look any different to other panels and boards used in construction.
 They might be painted, or hidden behind other materials, so they are not easy to spot.

 Just because AIB can contain brown asbestos, doesn't mean it is brown in colour.
 The asbestos content doesn't affect the appearance of the panel.
 It will usually look just like any other panel used for a partition or ceiling.

-This partition wall was found to contain AIB during an asbestos survey.
+The above partition wall was found to contain AIB during an asbestos survey.
 AIB was used in partition walls to provide sound and heat insulation, and fire protection.

 The uplift panels to this roof light are also AIB, closing the ceiling void.